Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Procedure

-To achieve the desired look, a dog has to undergo a surgical procedure to cut off the floppy part of the ear.
+To achieve the desired look, a dog has to undergo a surgical procedure to remove part of the ear flap.
+This involves removing cartilage and skin, cutting through blood vessels and nerve endings, and suturing the final wounds.
 After the surgery, the dog’s ears are taped to a hard surface to heal in an upright position.

 Recovery

-Dogs typically need 7 to 14 days to fully recover.
-This includes painkillers, restricted activity, and a follow-up appointment to remove the sutures.
+Sutures are typically removed after 14 days.
 After surgery, dogs need their ears posted and/or wrapped for the cartilage to heal in the proper position.
+They also need to maintain restricted activity and sometimes isolation.
 Dogs may need another appointment to re-bandage the ears if they get wet or fall off.

 If the ears aren’t wrapped and posted correctly, or the bandages don’t hold, the ears could heal abnormally, leaving the ears malformed forever.